mhweiner/lambdaconf/README.md

         └── default.json
     ```

-   - `default.json` is required, everything else is optional.
-Recommended practice is that this contains all of your "local development" settings.
+   `default.json` is required, everything else is optional.
+[See full rules](#configuration-rules).

-   - All configuration files must be a subset of the default configuration.
-Think of them simply as overrides to the default.
-That means for a configuration to exist in any
-   `.json` file, it must also exist in `default.json`.
-In Typescript terms, conf files must be of type `Partial<Conf>`.
-   In fact, the `Conf` type is simply created from the `default.json` file.

-   - A property's type should not change simply because of a different environment, user, or deployment.
-This is basically saying the same as above.

-   - `loaders` that are used on the same property in different files should all return the same type (again, same as above).

-   - Arrays should be homogenous (not of mixed types).

-   - The default configuration directory is `/conf`, but you can specify a custom directory with `process.env.CONF_DIR`

-3. Call `lambdaconf` in your `package.json` file to build the `Conf` type declaration file whenever the configuration changes.
-Example:
+3. Call `lambdaconf` to build the type declaration file.
+It is recommended to add thef ollowing to your `package.json` file:

     ```json
     {